Vector35/binaryninja-api/docs/dev/annotation.md

-# Annotation
+# Applying Annotations

-This document is organized into two sections describing how to work with types in Binary Ninja.
-The [first section](#symbols) is about how to work with Symbols in a binary.
+This document is organized into five sections describing how to work with types in Binary Ninja:

+1. [Symbols](#symbols) covers how to work with Symbols in a binary
-The [second section](#types) is how to create and interact with types through the API.
+1. [Types](#types) is how to create and interact with types through the API

-The [third section](#tags) is about how to create tags and bookmarks.
+1. [Tags](#tags) is about how to create tags and bookmarks

-The [forth section](#type-library) explains how to work with the Type Library.
-This includes multiple sources of information from which Binary Ninja can automatically source for type information from and how you can add to them.
+1. [Type Libraries](#type-libraries) explains how to work with Type Libraries, including multiple sources of information from which Binary Ninja can automatically source for type information from and how you can add to them

-Next, the [fifth section](#signature-library) explains how to work with the signature library.
-While the signature library technically does not directly inform types, it will help automatically match statically compiled functions which are then matched with the type libraries described in the previous section.
+1. [Signature Libraries](#signature-library) explains how to work with the signature library which match statically compiled functions which are then matched with type libraries

 ## Symbols